rahulbhate/shopping-cart/README.md

 ###
   step 1: Clone the repository

+  step 2: In terminal window go to shopping-cart folder.

+  Step 5: Create .env file to connect to Mongo database.

-  step 2: In terminal window go to shopping-cart folder. step 3: In terminal run command: npm install step 4: Run the project by running command: npm start step 5: Access url in browser as http://localhost:3000
+  step 3: In terminal run command: npm install

+  step 4: Run the project by running command: npm start

+  step 5: Access url in browser as http://localhost:3000
 ####